 This tool is also a little less pricey than Amalinks Pro, so I like that about it.Create easy and fast Amazon links with AAWP

 Using the EasyAzon Plugin to Insert Links

-Another option to build Amazon Associates links on your site is to use a plugin (if using WordPress).
-For my survival knife site (my public niche site), I am using the EasyAzon Plugin.
+Another option for how to use Amazon affiliate links on your site is to use a WordPress plugin (if using WordPress).

 Here's an image of the EasyAzon plugin in action:

 So, this is located directly below where you create a post in your WordPress text editor.

 All you have to do is type in your search query (mine is “tom brown tracker knife” above), then hit search.

 This will pull back all the Amazon results using the Amazon Product Advertising API, as you can see in the image.